grab/engineering-blog/_posts/2017-05-02-scaling-like-a-boss-with-presto.md

 - A. Aggregation of data on the entire table (2 Billion records)
   - Sort key column used in Redshift
 - B. Aggregation of data with a specific data range (1 week)
-  - Partitioning fields used in presto
+  - Partitioning fields used in Presto
 - C. Single record fetch
 - D. Complex SQL query with join between a large table (with date range) and multiple small tables
 - E. Complex SQL query with join between two large tables (with date range) and multiple small tables